U.S. transport chief, foreign policy advisers among resignations after Capitol violence

-WASHINGTON (Reuters) -U.S. Transportation Secretary Elaine Chao announced her resignation on Thursday, the first Cabinet member to join a growing list of President Donald Trump’s staff leaving in protest over the storming of the U.S. Capitol by his supporters.
+WASHINGTON (Reuters) -U.S. Transportation Secretary Elaine Chao announced her resignation on Thursday, the first Cabinet member to join a list of members of President Donald Trump’s administration who are leaving in protest at the storming of the U.S. Capitol by his supporters.

-Chao, the wife of Senate Majority Leader Mitch McConnell, said the mob attack “has deeply troubled me in a way that I simply cannot set aside.”
-She said her resignation will take effect on Monday, nine days before Trump leaves office.
+Chao, the wife of Republican Senate Majority Leader Mitch McConnell, said the mob attack “has deeply troubled me in a way that I simply cannot set aside.”
+She said her resignation will take effect on Monday.

+With less than two weeks left of Trump’s presidency, many aides were already heading for the door, but the sudden departures suggested revulsion among some over his encouragement of mobs of supporters who stormed the Capitol on Wednesday in an ultimately futile bid to prevent formal certification of Democrat Joe Biden’s election victory.

 Deputy national security adviser Matt Pottinger, a leading figure in the development of Trump’s China policy, quit abruptly on Wednesday, said a senior administration official.

-He was followed by Ryan Tully, senior director for European and Russian affairs at the National Security Council, said a second senior official and a person familiar with the matter.
+He was followed by Ryan Tully, senior director for European and Russian affairs at the National Security Council, said a second senior official.

 Republican Trump’s pledge on Thursday that there would be an “orderly transition” to the presidency of Democrat Joe Biden on Jan.
 20 was partly intended to head off further resignations, but the second official told Reuters: “It’s not going to stop it.”